RonenNess/BonEngine/README.md

 - Fixed text rotation.
 - Fixed default size when no source rect or size provided.
 - Added texts demo to examples.

+# 1.5.2

+**[09/01/2021]**

+- Fixed stopping music / channels.
+- Added channels fade in and out.
+- Added music fade in and out.

 ## In Memory Of Bonnie